hth313/OS4/doc/functions.rst

    This is also how they are stored in program memory.

-During keyboard execution the needed information, such as XADR, bank switcher and secondary function number are stored in the M register or other temporary places.
+During keyboard execution the needed information, such as XADR, bank switcher and secondary function number are kept in the M register or some other temporary location.

 .. rubric:: Footnotes
 .. [#page3]
-   The HP-41CX extended the plug-in module range by adding things in page 3.
+   The HP-41CX extended the plug-in module range by adding functions in page 3.
 The search is from page 5 to 15, but on an HP-41CX page 3 is additionally searched after page 15.